Oil and Gas Terms Beginning with “F” — Page 6

 The noncombustible residue from the burning of pulverized coal.
 Fly ash is pozzolanic and is frequently used to replace a portion of the cement and reduce its density.
 Read more →

-A measure of the redundancy of common midpointseismic data, equal to the number of offset receivers that record a given data point or in a given bin and are added during stacking to produce a single trace.
-Typical… Read more →
+Fold in seismic data is a measure of the redundancy of common-midpoint (CMP) seismic data, equal to the number of offset receivers that record a given data point (or that record traces in a given common-midpoint bin)… Read more →

 Variations in the properties of seismic data, encountered during processing, that are related to the acquisition geometry and distort the amplitude and phase of reflections.
 Also called acquisition footprint.
 Read more →